English students having lunch at the outside tables in Chetwynd Court

 The two compulsory elements in Part II of the Tripos are practical criticism and a term’s work on tragedy (in its Greek and Shakespearean dramatic forms as well as in other media and cultural traditions).
 Beyond that, students pursue a combination of optional papers and write one or two substantial dissertations.

 Though the course does not involve continuous assessment, the place of dissertations in Parts I and II ensures that English students undertake extensive and independent literary research.
-Full details of the Tripos and its options are available on the Faculty of English website.
+Details of the course and its options are available on the Faculty of English website.

 Fellows in English at King’s

 See below for details of the English fellows at King’s and their areas of teaching and research.

 David Hillman (Director of Studies) is a Senior Lecturer in the Faculty of English, and teaches Shakespeare at King’s.
 He has published on Shakespeare and Renaissance drama; psychoanalytic theory; scepticism; and the history of the body.
 He is particularly interested in the ways in which ideas of embodiment can bring together literary, historical, philosophical and psychoanalytic interpretations of early modern culture.

 Nicolette Zeeman teaches medieval literature in Part I, and is Director of Studies for Part II at King’s.
 She works on medieval literature and devotional writings in English, French and Latin: Piers Plowman, spiritual and pastoral works, allegorical narrative, medieval ‘literary theory’, song and lyric, Chaucer, theories of idolatry and embodiment in the later Middle Ages.